National Cavalry: Uniforms

+1785 uniform

-In 1785 the uniforms were modified and all units of national cavalry since then used Navy-blue Polish kurtka with red (later various colors) coloured pannel (pipping) of the Pancerni, red Polish-style loose fit pants (szarawary) with a double-lampas, buttoned with six buttons on the outside below the knee, and crimson Polish (square-top) czapka of the Hussars for the companions and red or black Kolpak for the retainers, changed later into a black "giwer" hat, eight inches tall.
-On 11 March 1791, the new regulation was passed.
+In 1785, a uniform reform was carried out.
+Since then, all national cavalry units used navy blue kurtka with red (later various colors) coloured pannel (pipping) of the Pancerni, red Polish-style loose fit pants (szarawary) with a double-lampas, buttoned with 6 buttons on the outside below the knee, and crimson (square-top) czapka of the Hussars for the companions and red or black Kolpak for the retinue, changed later into a black "giwer" hat, 8 inches tall.

+The uniform of an officer and a companion was to consist of a rogatywka with a crimson crown and a black lambskin trim, a navy blue jacket with crimson sleeve cuffs and lapels, a white żupannik, and crimson trousers.
+Retinue, on the other hand, were to wear tall, tapering black leather caps (kiver) with a peak, lining, a tassel, and a brass plate bearing the royal monogram.
+Furthermore, white colettes with crimson lapels were to be worn.

+1791 uniform

+On 11 March 1791, the new regulation was passed by the Commonwealth's Military Commission.
+It introduced, among other things, navy blue trousers in place of the comrades' crimson ones, and instead of a cockade, a knight's cross on the rogatywka, which was significantly reduced in size.

 Essentially the uniforms remained unchanged, but the number of adornments was lessened in order to make the uniforms less expensive.
 However, the new uniforms were never fully introduced.
-For rain and cold weather, they had cavalry coats of white color buttoned with 12 buttons in the front, and heavier cloth pants, while during the summer the retainers wore loose linen summer pants.
+For rain and cold weather, they had cavalry coats of white color buttoned with 12 buttons in the front, and heavier cloth pants, while during the summer the retinue wore loose linen summer pants.
 They wore black boots were of Polish design, with a one-inch heel and spurs attached.

+Equipment

-The main offensive weapons for the National Cavalry regiments were: 'kopija' (lances)(companion) with swallow-tail pennon below the point, and cavalry carbines (retainers) and various Polish sabres for all.
+The main offensive weapons for the national cavalry regiments were: 'kopija' (lances) (companion) with swallow-tail pennon below the point, and cavalry carbines (retainers) and various Polish sabres for all.

 Horses were of Polish breeding (mostly from the country's Podolian and Volhynian studs) of medium stature, crested and with a high neck, strong footed with 'iron hooves,' fast and with much stamina.
 Trumpeters traditionally rode paint horses for show and contrast.
 Horse harness was very well defined in the 1791 regulations: bridle with snaffle bit and curb-bit and double reins, breastplate with small 'rose' in the center, horse saddled with a Polish wooden-treed, leather-covered saddle (similar to the Hungarian hussar one) with high pommel and cantle, and croupier attached, with two leather pistol holsters attached to the saddle.
 Saddle was covered with a dyed textile 'mitug' (short shabraque) for a companion and black-dyed sheepskin 'mitug' with cloth double-color edge for a retainer, a 32-inch cloth valise behind the saddle under the mitug, with a grain bag underneath this valise.
 In addition two linen bags attached to the saddle and a small ax for a retainer.